ozone3950/custom-watercooling-guide/README.md

 ## CPU Blocks
 The CPU block is the part of the loop which cools the CPU, like the name suggests.
 It is mounted onto it like a regular CPU cooler, but has two tubes going into it, screwed on by fittings.

-Heatkiller IV PRO
+##### Heatkiller IV PRO
+- Finish Variations: Acetal Clean, Acrylic, Acrylic Clean, Black Copper, Copper Nickel, Pure Copper
+- Mounting Compatibility (Seperate Models): Intel LGA1X00 (115X, 1200, 1700 w/ backplate), Intel LGA12XX, AMD

-Optimus Signature V2
+##### Optimus Signature V2
+- Finish Variations: Matte Black, Matte White, Satin Nickel
+- Mounting Compatibility: Intel 115X, 1200, 1700 w/ backplate, 20XX

 ## GPU blocks
 Very similar to CPU blocks, but the GPU block usually goes onto the entire card to cool the VRAM and VRMs, and often has a backplate.
 Although, there are GPU blocks that only mount onto the chip.

 ##### Alphacool Eisblock

 ##### Heatkiller IV
 ##### Heatkiller V